keetonian/AgCubio/AgCubio/Project1/Resources/README.txt

 Bugs(/Features!):
 		Mouse coordinates are a little off for non-fullscreen window and split cubes, but for fullscreen it is fine.
-	Split cubes focus on one cube instead of center of mass Splitting does not resize the screen, and some player cubes may go off the screen Food may sometimes be left onscreen after being eaten (rare bug) Split cubes and cubes of other players not always drawn correctly, may overlap food (offset too far down and to the right) Sometimes get a big red X through screen, not sure what that error means (very rare) Sometimes get a disposed object exception that the server thread can’t access the socket after a player restarts a game after he dies.
+		Split cubes focus on one cube instead of center of mass Splitting does not resize the screen, and some player cubes may go off the screen Food may sometimes be left onscreen after being eaten (rare bug) (fixed)	Split cubes and cubes of other players not always drawn correctly, may overlap food (offset too far down and to the right)
-		This error only happens when we don't expect it to, but the code works fine if it is run again after that.
-We are working on fixing it.
+(fixed)	Sometimes get a big red X through screen, not sure what that error means (very rare) (fixed)	Sometimes get a disposed object exception that the server thread can’t access the socket after a player restarts a game after he dies.
 		JSON parse errors after a player dies: Sometimes happens, but hasn't for a while.
 Perhaps we fixed the bug.

 Design decisions: